ckaus/EpiPy/README.md

 # EpiPy
-A Tool for fitting epidemic models..
+A Tool for fitting epidemic models.

 ## Requirements
  * Python 2.7.9